Tel Be'ersheva National Park

 The Inner Gate: This had a protective function and had two chambers on each side and thick-walled towers.
 The towers have not been preserved.
 Plastered benches were found in one of the chambers around its sides.
 The gate led into the City Square, a large open space.
 All the streets also led into this area, including two concentric streets around the city and streets perpendicular to these.

 The Tower.
-There is a observation tower with a spiral staircase in the center of the mound.
+There is an observation tower with a spiral staircase in the center of the mound.
 It is in the former Roman part of the city.
-It leads to a balcony from which one can view the entire ruins and also the area around the park.
+It leads to a balcony from which can be viewed the entire ruins and also the area around the park.

 Links to the best family activities, hikes and historic sites in the GOLAN, EASTERN GALILEE, UPPER GALILEE, LOWER GALILEE, JORDAN VALLEY & LAKE KINNERET, the SHEFELAH, TEL AVIV-YAFFO and surroundings, NORTH of TEL AVIV, and SOUTH of TEL AVIV.